Smooth Converse Lyapunov-Barrier Theorems for Asymptotic Stability with Safety Constraints and Reach-Avoid-Stay Specifications: Introduction

 The main objective of this paper is to provide a theoretical perspective on uniting Lyapunov and barrier functions.
 The level sets of Lyapunov functions naturally define invariant sets that can be used to certify safety.
 The work in \cite{tee2009barrier} used the notion of ``barrier Lyapunov function" to ensure stability under state constraints is achieved.
 As pointed out by \cite{ames2016control}, such conditions sometimes are overly strong and conservative.
-The more recent work \cite{romdlony2016stabilization} proposed the notion of ``Lyapunov-barrier function" and derived sufficient conditions for stability and stabilization with guaranteed safety.
-As noted in \cite{braun2017existence}, the type of Lyapunov-barrier functions considered in \cite{romdlony2016stabilization} (defined on $\Real^n$ and radially unbounded) implicitly imposes strong conditions on the unsafe set (it has to be unbounded \cite[Theorem 11]{braun2017existence}).
-The authors of \cite{braun2017existence} then proposed sufficient conditions for safe stabilization using non-smooth control Lyapunov functions (see also \cite{braun2019complete}).
+The more recent work \cite{romdlony2016stabilization} proposed the notion of (control) Lyapunov-barrier function (\ymmark{the lower-bounded function $W$ in \cite[Proposition 1 and Definition 2]{romdlony2016stabilization}}), and derived sufficient conditions for stability and stabilization with guaranteed safety. \ymmark{Despite the potential practical value of the control design framework presented in \cite{romdlony2016stabilization}, the type of Lyapunov-barrier functions considered in \cite{romdlony2016stabilization} (defined on $\Real^n$ and radially unbounded) implicitly imposes strong conditions on the unsafe set} (e.g., it has to be unbounded \cite[Theorem 11]{braun2017existence}).
+The authors of \cite{braun2017existence} then proposed sufficient conditions for safe stabilization using non-smooth control Lyapunov functions (see also \cite{braun2019complete}). { The same authors also pointed out a technical inconsistency (see \cite{braun2020comment} for details) of the control Lyapunov-barrier conditions proposed in \cite{romdlony2016stabilization}.
+All these indicate that unifying Lyapunov and barrier functions is a non-trivial task.}